nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 | ``connectionData`` | The connection data for the publishing client.
 | ``videoType`` |  Either `camera`, `screen`, or `custom`.
 A `screen` video uses screen sharing on the publisher as the video source; a `custom` video is published by a web client using an HTML VideoTrack element as the video source.
 For a stream published from a mobile device, the screen type can change from a camera to a screen-sharing video type.
 However, the property in the recording manifest only indicates the initial video type.

-> **Important:** In an [individual stream recording](#working-with-individual-stream-recordings), if there is a short period where no streams are published during the recording, the `startTimeOffset` and `stopTimeOffset` values can be off by a bit.
+> **Important:** In an [individual stream recording](#working-with-individual-stream-archives), if there is a short period where no streams are published during the recording, the `startTimeOffset` and `stopTimeOffset` values can be off by a bit.
 This is a known issue.

-### Post processing individual recordings
+### Post processing individual archives

 A sample post processor application is available at [https://github.com/opentok/archiving-composer](https://github.com/opentok/archiving-composer).

-## Selecting streams to be included in a recording
+## Selecting streams to be included in a archives

 When you start a recording, if you set the ``streamMode`` to `manual`, you can choose the streams to include in the recording.